HoShiMin/Ranger/README.md

         We've got the probe value.
    2. We need to understand where the probe value is in relation to the range.
         It can be in three places:
         - To the left of the `Begin`.
-In this case we can increase the value more by setting lower "any-bits" to ones.Fix the highest "any-bit" as one and repeat all these steps for the next "any-bit".
+In this case we can increase the value more by setting lower "any-bits" to ones.
+Fix the highest "any-bit" as one and repeat all these steps for the next "any-bit".
         - To the right of the `End`.
-In this case we can't lower the probe value by the lower "any-bits" as they'realready zeroes.
+In this case we can't lower the probe value by the lower "any-bits" as they're already zeroes.
 It means that the only case is to reset the highest "any-bit" to zero, set the lower "any-bits" to ones and try again:
             ```
             1?'?0?? -> 10'1011
              ^ ^ ^^
              0 1 11
             ```
             Repeat comparation with this probe value.
-If it will be lower than the `Begin` - it is impossible to increaseit more and it means that ranges don't intersect.
+If it will be lower than the `Begin` - it is impossible to increase it more and it means that ranges don't intersect.
 Otherwise fix the highest "any-bit" as zero and repeat allthese steps for the next "any-bit".
         - Inside the `[Begin..End]` - in this case we can end our search as at least one value from the `[Begin..End]`falls withing the sparsed range.